John Murrell (bandit): Death

 In a deathbed confession, Murrell admitted to being guilty of most of the crimes charged against him except murder, to which he claimed to be "guiltless".
 John A. Murrell died on November 21, 1844, nine months after leaving prison.
-He was reported to have contracted "pulmonary consumption", now known as tuberculosis.
-Murrell was interred at Smyrna First United Methodist Church Cemetery, in Smyrna, Tennessee.
+He was reported to have contracted "pulmonary consumption" (tuberculosis).
+Murrell was interred at Smyrna Cemetery, in Pikeville,Tennessee.
 After Murrell died, parts of him were dug up and stolen by grave robbers.
 Although the corpse had been half-eaten by scavenging hogs, the head was separated from the torso, pickled, and displayed at county fairs.
 His skull is missing, but the Tennessee State Museum holds one of his thumbs.

 Accepted claims

 Accepted facts about his life include stealing horses, for which he was branded.
 He was also caught with a freed slave living on his property.
 Murrell was known to kidnap slaves and sell them to other slave owners.
-He received his 10-year prison sentence for slave-stealing.
+His 10-year prison sentence was for slave-stealing.
 Murrell would be considered a conductor on the Reverse Underground Railroad.
+He is also suspected to have been involved in counterfeiting in Arkansas His claims of being part of a "Mystic Clan" resulted in over 50 white men and a number of African Americans to be either hanged or whipped and banished in Western Mississippi.